About Us

 Water Quality Standards

 On January 30, 2007, the Pyramid Lake Paiute Tribe received Treatment in the Similar Manner as a State (TAS) status pursuant to Sections 303 & 401 of the Federal Clean Water Act by the United States Environmental Protection Agency (EPA) for Program Authority to conduct Water Quality Standards (WQS) and 401 Certification within the exterior boundaries of the Reservation.
-Water quality standards are important because they help monitor and asses water quality problems originating from polluted discharges or surface runoff carrying sediment, nutrients, chemicals, or biological pathogens.
+Water quality standards are important because they help monitor and assess water quality problems originating from polluted discharges or surface runoff carrying sediment, nutrients, chemicals, or biological pathogens.
 The Tribe and the EPA approved and adopted WQS specific to the lower Truckee River and Pyramid Lake in 2008.
 These standards are contained within the Pyramid Lake Paiute Tribe Water Quality Control Plan

 Beginning in 2014, the Tribe began reviewing its WQS to analyze the effectiveness of each water quality criteria and modified several numeric criteria.
 The Program and its consultants found changes necessary for bacteria, lake clarity and nutrients (phosphorus and ammonia).
 Once the revised standards were drafted, the Program began an extensive public outreach process known as a Triennial Review, holding various workshops and meetings on the Reservation, Fernley, Reno, Sparks and the town of Truckee.
 Once the Program received input from the stakeholders within the Truckee River Watershed, the standards were finalized and submitted for the EPA’s review.
 The EPA approved the revisions to the Tribe’s WQS for the lower Truckee River and Pyramid Lake, contained within the Tribe’s Water Quality Control Plan on December 23, 2015.